Lex-Col/Guardian-Angel-Protocol/README.md

 * **The Deaf Warden (RMM Oracle):** Residing at R-EL2, the Oracle enforces binary whitelist checks on fixed-length capability IDs trapped via hardware-enforced RSI calls.
 It performs zero semantic intent analysis.
 * **Instruction-Zero Microarchitectural Reset:** To structurally eliminate cross-reboot timing anomalies and speculative execution lag, the Warden executes a full microarchitectural barrier sequence upon every RSI entry.
     * The physical flush of the Branch History Buffer (`s3_6_c15_c1_5`) is mandated as **Instruction-Zero** in the secure context, executing before any memory access.
     * This is immediately followed by **Hardware RNG-Seeded RSB Stuffing**.
 Return addresses are randomized via an HSM-derived physical seed upon boot, completely blinding the CPU's speculative engine and neutralizing multi-iteration training attacks.
-The evaluation utilizes strict assembly-level memory barriers (`isb`, `dsb sy`) and bitwise operations, keeping the validation process entirely opaque.
+    * **Opacity:** The evaluation utilizes strict assembly-level memory barriers (`isb`, `dsb sy`) and bitwise operations, keeping the validation process entirely opaque.

 ## 4. Secure Enclave Architecture: The Triple-Gate Protocol